SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-5-control-control-we-must-have-control.markdown

 There is the right way and there is the easy way (well there is also the bad and worst ways but who’s counting), for now we will start with easy and then progress with the right way here.

-Now to keep things clear I have added a new function rather than embed the code in the Draw loop for controlling which overlay is shown at the correct time, this will just make it easier to rip out later with minimal impact.&nbsp; You might question why to add this to the “Draw” function and not the “Update” and that is because we are altering what&nbsp; is going to be draw from the Silverlight page, which can only be updated between draw calls, if you are already familiar with XNA you might question this logic however remember that update (in most games) can be called multiple times per frame to account for all the logic that goes on while the screen is always drawn to in fixed steps and in Silverlight things only change on screen each time it is drawn, also with Silverlight you want to limit how much you draw!
+Now to keep things clear I have added a new function rather than embed the code in the Draw loop for controlling which overlay is shown at the correct time, this will just make it easier to rip out later with minimal impact.
+You might question why to add this to the “Draw” function and not the “Update” and that is because we are altering what  is going to be draw from the Silverlight page, which can only be updated between draw calls, if you are already familiar with XNA you might question this logic however remember that update (in most games) can be called multiple times per frame to account for all the logic that goes on while the screen is always drawn to in fixed steps and in Silverlight things only change on screen each time it is drawn, also with Silverlight you want to limit how much you draw!

 So let’s add the following function: